 Coordinator for Huntingdonshire

-Hello, my name is Hannah and I am the Coordinator for Huntingdonshire.
+Hello, my name is Dan, and I am the Coordinator for Huntingdonshire.

-There is something out there for everyone to stay fit and healthy; the important part is finding something you enjoy.
+Physical activity promotes many physical, psychological, and social benefits, but the key to sustaining it is discovering and participating in an activity you enjoy.
 I look forward to working on this project and engaging the Huntingdonshire community with Healthy You.

 Coordinator for East Cambridgeshire

 Awareness of the importance of good health and wellbeing has really risen in recent times.
 A healthy lifestyle has so many benefits; physically, mentally and socially.
 But sometimes we just need that little extra motivation and support to get going.
-Healthy You is here to help!
+So do get in touch, Healthy You is here to help!

 Coordinator for Fenland